lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Figure 5 Image classified by CLIP3 as Zoology (27.51 %) and Miscellaneous/Other (15.67 %)*

-Figure 6 shows another example of an obvious misclassification (human-annotated only possibly as Miscellaneous/Other).
+Figure 6 shows another example of an obvious misclassification (human-annotated only possibly as Miscellaneous/Other):

 <img width="140" alt="Figure 6" src="https://github.com/lkalvoda/DHH23_early-modern_classification-eval/assets/135222568/1cdf81e1-0bd4-47d8-b232-6aa16ff54db0">

 *Figure 6 Image classified by CLIP3 as Zoology (27.83 %) and Anatomy (24.56 %)*

-Finally, an example that we would actually have expected, is a botanical drawing classified as both Botany and Zoology with a 25.93 % certainty.
+Finally, an example that we would actually have expected, is a botanical drawing classified as both Botany and Zoology with a 25.93 % certainty (Figure 7):

 <img width="333" alt="FIgure 7" src="https://github.com/lkalvoda/DHH23_early-modern_classification-eval/assets/135222568/0a9e9213-2ebd-4271-b437-6a7913b747c9">